sedostheatre/sedos.co.uk/input/shows/2023-sedos-open-week.md

 metaDescription: Sedos Open Week – seven days of events at the Bridewell Theatre, with something for everyone who wants to get involved
 ---
-A week at the Bridewell packed with events for everyone who wants to get involved.
+A week at the [Bridewell Theatre](https://www.sedos.co.uk/venues/bridewell) packed with events for everyone who wants to get involved.

 ^^^
 ![](/assets/openweekcalendar.jpg)